 Every photographer, whether amateur or professional, has likely heard of the term “golden hour.”
 But what exactly is it, and why is it so important for photographers to schedule their shoots during this magical time?

-In this article, we’ll explore the reasons why the golden hour is such a highly sought-after time for photography and why you should consider scheduling your next photo session during this enchanting period.
+In this article, we’ll explore the reasons why Golden Hour Photography is such a highly sought-after time for photography and why you should consider scheduling your next photo session during this enchanting period.

 Before diving into why you should schedule golden hour photography, it’s important to understand exactly what the golden hour is.
 The term “golden hour” refers to the period shortly after sunrise or before sunset when the sun is just above the horizon.